2024 Biomarkers of Aging Conference

 Longitudinal and clinical biomarkers of aging are crucial for tracking changes in aging over time and across different health conditions.
 Longitudinal biomarkers provide insights into the progression of aging processes by monitoring individuals over extended periods.
 Clinical biomarkers, derived from medical assessments, help identify age-related diseases and conditions.
 Together, these biomarkers allow researchers to predict health outcomes, understand the dynamics of aging, and develop targeted interventions, ultimately guiding personalized medicine and strategies to promote healthy aging.

-Moderated by Michael Snyder
+Moderated by Lewis Lipsitz

 4:20 p.m. - 4:25 p.m.